About Michael Boldin

 As a practical matter, however, the TAC is on the political far right, opposing a whole array of federal laws and regulations.
 It has gained wide support among hard-line libertarians and neo-Confederates who are still angry at the powers the federal government accumulated after the Civil War that allowed it, among other things, to act against segregation, discrimination and other social ills.
 (In the 1950s, several states tried unsuccessfully to resist desegregation by nullifying federal laws.
 The courts have consistently rejected nullification as unconstitutional.)
 The group’s site, in another indication of its politics, rails against centrist Supreme Court Justice Ruth Bader Ginsburg as a “dedicated Socialist.”

-Thomas E. Woods, a former member of the neo-Confederate hate group League of the South and the author of Nullification: How to Resist Tyranny in the 21st Century, is another constant on the “Nullify Now!” tour.
+Thomas E. Woods, a former member of the neo-Confederate hate group League of the South and the author of Nullification: How to Resist Tyranny in the 21st Century, was another constant on the “Nullify Now!” tour.

-p>In June 2012, Boldin called the U.S. Supreme Court’s decision to uphold President Obama’s health care law “an assumption of undelegated powers” showing that “evil is advancing.”
+In June 2012, Boldin called the U.S. Supreme Court’s decision to uphold President Obama’s health care law “an assumption of undelegated powers” showing that “evil is advancing.”
 He urged “Tenthers” to lobby their state legislatures to nullify it.